letsdothis2003/AI-Generated-Image-Detector/Readme.md

 ### Objectives
 - Use a non-Ai picture to assess an Ai generated one.
--Detects if it looks weird or uncanny.
+- Detects if it looks weird or uncanny.